 The main difficulty with a direct injection is the aggregate quantity of carbon in the intake ports and on the rear of the valves.

 The previous technique of fuel delivery was injection at the port where fuel was injected and then transferred into the cylinders at the intake ports.
 The fuel system generation did not accumulate as much carbon because gasoline detergents helped to clean such ports and valves.

-Further difficulty is the lack of lower combustion temperatures in finely atomised fuel, which results in a major loss in efficiency and performance until the engine achieves the optimal operating temperature.
+A further difficulty is the lack of lower combustion temperatures in finely atomized fuel, which results in a major loss in efficiency and performance until the engine achieves the optimal operating temperature.

-The final issue is the extra complexity to a production engine that these technologies entail.
-Direct injection requires a further high pressure fuel pump, together with bigger heavier injectors.
+The final issue is the extra complexity of a production engine that these technologies entail.
+Direct injection requires a further high-pressure fuel pump, together with bigger heavier injectors.
 Another possible failure point in the fuel system is the additional fuel pump.
 The hefty injectors might also be a little costlier than ordinary ones to replace.

 - How to Choose the Right Solar Panel for Your Home

 - Chain Drive | Introduction | Definition | Types | Application | How To Properly Tension Chain Drive | Chain Drive vs Belt Drive

 - Drum Brakes Adjustment Tool | Hydraulic Drum Brakes | Drum Brakes Working | Drum Brakes vs Disc Brakes

 - Automobile Air Suspension System, 3 Basic Components, and Working